Ujjawal55/fastapi/notes/notes.md

   - if more data present in the return then fastapi will automatically filter out the extra data compare to the **response class attribute**

+  ## NOTE: you have to return the data object which matches the response class when you use it in the decorator..

   [code](code.md#L179)

 # Creating a form